infiniteHQ/Vortex/README.md

 👉 **Join the contributor community** on our portal: [Contributor Portal](https://vortex.infinite.si/contribute)

-## About this repository ?
+## About this repository
-> This repository represent the Vortex Editor, the Vortex Editor can open vortex project or tools, start modules and plugins.
-It can help the hacker or the creator managing contents and create or hacks many things.
-The goal of the editor is to create a conviniant, interoperable and simple stack to help every part of a project woring with other parts together.
+> This repository represents the Vortex Editor.
+The Vortex Editor can open Vortex projects or tools, start modules and plugins.
+It helps hackers or creators manage content and create or hack many things.
+The goal of the editor is to create a convenient, interoperable, and simple stack to help every part of a project work together with the others.

-### How to install the Editor ?
+### How to install the Editor?
-> To properly install a Editor version to your system, it's recommended to use the [Vortex Launcher](https://github.com/infiniteHQ/VortexLauncher).
-The launcher help you managing differents versions of Vortex, and be able to work with many types of projects.
-The launcher also help you to post content to the community and get templates, contents, modules and plugins from other.
-It's defenetly increase your productivity in this hacker space !
+> To properly install a version of the Editor on your system, it is recommended to use the [Vortex Launcher](https://github.com/infiniteHQ/VortexLauncher).
+The launcher helps you manage different versions of Vortex and allows you to work with many types of projects.
+It also helps you share content with the community and get templates, content, modules, and plugins from others.
+It definitely increases your productivity in this hacker space!

 > [Download the Launcher here](https://vortex.infinite.si/)